ckeditor/ckeditor4/tests/plugins/wysiwygarea/manual/detachedundo.md

 @bender-ckeditor-plugins: wysiwygarea,toolbar,basicstyles,link,format,sourcearea,elementspath,undo

-1. Type anything in the editor.

-2. Change text formatting.
+1. Change text formatting.
 For example to 'Heading 1'.

-3. Reattach editor with double click on "Toggle" button.
+2. Reattach editor with double click on "Toggle" button.

-**Expected:** There are two undo steps.
+**Expected:** There is one undo step.

-**Unexpected:** Number of undo steps is different than two.
+**Unexpected:** Number of undo steps is different than one.